What Is the IRS Hardship Program?

 What happens after you're granted the IRS hardship program?

-The IRS temporarily suspends taxes owed when the IRS grants a taxpayer IRS hardship.
-The IRS will charge interest and penalties while you’re unable to pay.
+The IRS temporarily suspends taxes owed when it grants a taxpayer CNC status.
 "The IRS will stop any forced collection activity against you as long as you remain in hardship status," said Allec.
 "This means that the IRS is not allowed to levy your wages or garnish your bank account."

 How to maintain your status for the IRS hardship program

-Once CNC status is granted, it's important to continue to comply with all tax laws.
+Once CNC status is granted, it's important that you continue to comply with all tax laws.

 The IRS will check your financial situation annually to see if it has improved and you're able to pay the taxes you owe.
-If the IRS has questions or needs additional documentation, respond quickly and provide the requested information.
+If the IRS has questions or needs additional documentation, be sure to respond quickly and provide the requested information.

 The IRS can try to collect taxes for up to 10 years from the date they were assessed.
 However, the agency can suspend this period in some situations, extending the time it has to collect.